Félix Doubront

-Félix Antonio Doubront [doo-bront'] (born October 23, 1987) is a Venezuelan pitcher who is a free agent.
-He played in Major League Baseball for the Boston Red Sox, Chicago Cubs, Toronto Blue Jays and Oakland Athletics in a span of six seasons from 2010 through 2015.
-He also has pitched for the Lotte Giants of the KBO League and the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+Félix Antonio Doubront [doo-bront'] (born October 23, 1987) is a Venezuelan pitcher for the Caliente de Durango of the Mexican League.
+He has previously played in Major League Baseball for the Boston Red Sox, Chicago Cubs, Toronto Blue Jays and Oakland Athletics in a span of six seasons from 2010 through 2015.
+He has also pitched in the KBO League for the Lotte Giants and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.